vagharsh/django-consul-tree/README.md

 To use the Consul-tree you need Python and a web server.

 - Clone the repo into your web directory.
-- After you pull you should execute the following to update the DB
+- After you pull you should execute the following to update the DB.
 ```
 python manage.py migrate
 ```